 A well-polished pair of shoes look better obviously.
 But when you have the wrong polish on it or too many layers of the old polish, the reverse would become the case.

 You do not need to panic.
 There are simple ways you can remove the wrong polish from your leather shoes.
-And here are the 4 actionable methods to apply:
+It does not matter whether it is a brown or black leather shoes, you can apply any of these 4 actionable methods to get the polish off.

 - Use Saddle Soap to clean.